WFU Alcohol and Other Drug Position Statement

 - The University emphasizes education intended to prevent undergraduate alcohol and other drug misuse as well as an understanding of the University’s policies concerning the use of alcohol and other drugs.

-- Students whose alcohol and/or other drug use results in behavior that creates a risk of danger to the health and safety of themselves or others are subject to conduct review and/or loss of other University privileges.
+- Students whose alcohol and/or other drug use results in behavior that creates a risk of danger to the health and safety of themselves or others are subject to conduct review.

-- The University provides medical, conduct, educational and therapeutic responses for individuals with alcohol and/or other drug related concerns.
+- The University provides medical, conduct, educational, and therapeutic responses for individuals and student organizations with alcohol and/or other drug-related concerns.

 The University’s Undergraduate Alcohol and Other Drug Policy applies to all Wake Forest undergraduates and their guests, as well as undergraduate student organizations.
-Each individual member of the Wake Forest University community is responsible for knowing and abiding by the University’s Undergraduate Alcohol and Other Drug Policy.
+The aforementioned entities are responsible for knowing and abiding by the University’s Undergraduate Alcohol and Other Drug Policy.
+This policy applies both on- and off-campus.

 For faculty/staff policies, please refer to Substance Abuse Prevention Policy: http://hr.wfu.edu/files/2016/03/Substance-Abuse-Prevention.pdf